NullInfinity/society-event-manager/readme.md

-# README #
+# socman.py #

 ### What is this repository for? ###

-* This repository contains the source for the society event manager.
+* This repository contains the source for socman.py, the society membership tracker
 * It tracks attendance of events and checks membership using IDs or barcode numbers.
-* I created this software to aid my role as IT secretary of the [Oxford Invariants Mathematical Society](http://invariants.org.uk/).
+* I created this software as IT secretary for the [Oxford Invariants Mathematical Society](http://invariants.org.uk/) in order to record and verify membership status
-* Licensed under the MIT licence.
+* Licensed under the MIT licence (see licence.txt).
 * Version 0.1

 ### How do I get set up? ###